Bryan Reynolds Preview, Player Props: Pirates vs. Twins

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.470) and total hits (114) this season.
+- Reynolds leads Pittsburgh with 114 hits and a team-best slugging percentage of .465.

-- Among qualifying hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 66th, and he is 38th in the league in slugging.
+- He ranks 53rd in batting average, 73rd in on base percentage, and 41st in slugging among qualifying batters in MLB action.

-- Reynolds has driven in a run in 38 games this season (35.2%), including 13 games with more than one RBI (12.0%).
-He has also driven in three or more of his team's runs in four contests.
+- Reynolds has driven in a run in 38 games this season (34.9%), including 13 games with more than one RBI (11.9%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.